Nicki Gillis

-Nicki Gillis is a female vocalist and entertainer from Australia.
-Nicki was born in Western Australia.
-She spent her early years working on her family's farm just outside of Perth while attending school.
-Her parents worked nights in various entertainment venues around Western Australia.
+Nicki Gillis (born 31 January 1970) is an Australian vocalist and entertainer.
+Originating from Western Australia, she spent her early years on her family's farm near Perth while attending school.
+Her parents were employed in the entertainment industry, working nights at various venues across Western Australia.

 Background

-At the age of 15, Nicki had her first professional engagement as a backing vocalist for Jackie Love's Western Australia tour.
-At 17 Nicki joined her first band, Perth's "The Power Station", a seven piece rock cover band that later became a five piece "Cold Chisel" cover band called "East".
+At the age of 15, Gillis had her first professional engagement as a backing vocalist for Jackie Love's Western Australia tour.
+At 17 she joined her first band, Perth's "The Power Station", a seven-piece rock cover band that later became a five-piece "Cold Chisel" cover band called "East".